24 days of Rust - diesel

 For this example we're going to use the ORM as if we were building a photo gallery app.
 Doesn't matter if it's a web or desktop app - the focus here is only on the database interaction.

-Note: I'm not going to describe the basics of diesel
+Note: I'm not going to describe the basics of diesel and how to get up

 and running.
 The